ManicMarik/Starfinder/Three Fold Starting Characters.md

 You can purchase additional supplies using the Core, Armory, Character Operations Manual, Galaxy Exploration Manual and Starship Operations Manual.

-You can purchase items of any level, though only your level +5 are readily available at major markets.
+Generally you can purchase items of any level, though only your level +5 are readily available at major markets.
 Aquiring items beyond that require using player resources and contacts.

 ### Notes
 PCs can use items that are their level +5 with no reduction in skill checks.
 Items with higher level may impose penalities. *(For weapons this might be increased chance of fumble or negatives to hit.
 For Armor it may be minuses to DEX.
 For augmentations it may be experiencing trouble synchronizing.)*

+### Starting equipment for Crafters
+PCs with Class of **Mechanic, Mystic, or Technomancer** and a **crafting profession** can choose to have starting items in that profession as hand crafted by themselves. (must meet the crafting level requirements)

 ### World Walkers Mercenary Guild
 Members of the guild are independent contractors and can either take work independently with no interaction with the guild or take work under the Guilds aegis.